Three Knight Classes: Sabers (A-F | G-M | N-Z) | Archers (A-C | D-M | N-Z) | Lancers (A-F | G-M | N-Z)

 As a Lancer, Vlad prefers to keep it unused and would rather die than fight as anything else than the hero he was in life.
 As a Berserker, Legend of Dracula is locked into an active state, and Vlad has embraced this darker side of himself.

-He's an antagonist during Orleans, summoned as "Berserk-Lancer" by Jeanne Alter.
+He's an antagonist in the First Singularity: Hundred Years' War of the Evil Dragons Orleans, summoned as "Berserk-Lancer" by Jeanne Alter.

 - Ax-Crazy: As befits a Berserker.
 Unlike most members of the Class, he can converse with others, but tends to turn on unworthy Masters in short order, sucking them dry of their blood.

-- Badass Boast: In the Solomon Singularity:"If they want a vampire, then I shall show them a TRUE monster."
+- Badass Boast: In the Final Singularity: The Grand Temple of Time Solomon:"If they want a vampire, then I shall show them a TRUE monster."

-- Balance Buff: He's one of the most obvious examples of the game's power creep and was left behind as better and better Berserkers came out, however, nearly two years into the game he received an interlude to buff his second skill.
-While before it was only a decent defensive buff and not terribly useful for a Berserker, the interlude increased the defensive value and added a three turn attack buff.
-This means that in a proper Arts team with Tamamo as support, he basically has a permanent 30% attack and defense buff.
+- He's one of the most obvious examples of the game's power creep and was left behind as better and better Berserkers came out, however, nearly two years into the game he received an Interlude to buff his second skill.
+While before it was only a decent DEF buff and not terribly useful for a Berserker, the Interlude increased the DEF buff value and added a three turn ATK buff.
+This means that in a proper Arts team with Tamamo as support, he basically has a permanent 30% ATK and DEF buff.
 Not too shabby.